-Found associated with a burial, this unique archaeological find of an African-type necklace was composed of dog's teeth, money cowry shells, fish vertebrae, glass beads; and a large reddish-orange carnelian bead (center).
+This photograph shows various pieces of a necklace found on a skeleton.
+This unique archaeological find was a necklace composed of dog's teeth, money cowry shells, fish vertebrae, glass beads; and a large reddish-orange carnelian bead in the center.
 When excavated the exact pattern of the components of this necklace could be not be ascertained but all items were found on or near the area of the burial's neck.
-For details on this artifact and its associated burial, see Handler, An African-Type Healer/Diviner and his Grave Goods, International Journal of Historical Archaeology (1997), Vol. 1, pp. 91-130 and Handler, From Cambay in India to Barbados in the Caribbean: Two Unique Beads from a Plantation Slave Cemetery, The African Diaspora Archaeology Newsletter (March 2007).
+See images Newton001 and Newton005.